-The following resource developed by the AIS and the Australian Paralympic Committee represents a set of clinical recommendations for the prevention and treatment of urinary tract infection in spinal cord injured athletes.
+The following resource developed by the AIS and Paralympics Australia (formerly, Australian Paralympic Committee) represents a set of clinical recommendations for the prevention and treatment of urinary tract infection in spinal cord injured athletes.

 Sport Specialisation in Young Athletes

-1. The ASMC re-affirms the well-recognised position that for the vast majority of young individuals, regular exercise is not only safe but should be encouraged.
+1. The Australian Sports Medicine Collaborative (ASMC) re-affirms the well-recognised position that for the vast majority of young individuals, regular exercise is not only safe but should be encouraged.

 2. Exercise has a beneficial effect on many health outcomes and may also help improve academic performance.

-3. The ASMC supports the WHO, Australian Government Department of Health, and New Zealand Ministry of Health guidelines for physical activity for children and youth aged 5-17.
+3. The ASMC supports the World Health Organisation (WHO), Australian Government Department of Health and New Zealand Ministry of Health guidelines for physical activity for children and youth aged 5-17.

-- Children and youth should accumulate at least 60 minutes of moderate - to vigorous intensity physical activity
+- Children and youth should accumulate at least 60 minutes of MVPA daily.

 - Amounts of physical activity greater than 60 minutes provide additional health benefits.